blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Chromaticity.md

 Chromaticity is an objective specification of the quality of a colour regardless of its luminance.
 Chromaticity consists of two independent parameters, often specified as hue (h) and colourfulness (s).
+The number of parameters is due to the trichromatic nature of human colour vision.

 [[Colourfulness]] is alternatively called saturation, chroma, intensity or [[Excitation Purity]].